Davidj361/cuTPS/README.md

                 Possible mismatch of types due to const Change return type of getContentList to have type QList<Textbook*>
-                Delete the interface function getContentList, we're not using it anymore LocalStorage
+                Delete the interface function getContentList, we're not using it anymore Fix return types and update functions for ShoppingCartManagement LocalStorage
                 Take out ContentList, it has the same functionality as LocalStorage Change that courses holds textbooks instead of being separate